Trilobite Austerops sp.

 - Signed certificate of authenticity included

 Description: This trilobite is a very nice, completely enrolled phacopid from the world famous locality “Red Cliff” Hamar Laghdad near Erfoud, Morocco.
-Probably a juvenile stage of Morocops granulops (?), but it is also quite possible that it is a still undescribed species.
-In contrast to M. granulops the tubercles are less pronounced.
+This is most likely an undescribed species of the genus Austerops.
 The trilobite was prepared in about 6 hours of painstaking detail work from the limestone and presents itself harmoniously on natural matrix.
 Trilobites from this locality are not easy to prepare, because the shell is very delicate and the rock sticks strongly to the shell.
 Without the necessary care, ugly prep marks and abraded shell are inevitable.
 For this reason most of the trilobites offered for sale from this locality are more or less damaged.
 This piece was glued together from two parts at the beginning of the preparation (see photo of the find condition).
 Afterwards a detailed and careful uncovering under the microscope with the help of compressed air technology and fine blasting equipment took place.
 No restorations or reconstructions were made.
 Although the typical coloration is not as vivid as in other specimens, the wonderful detail preservation of the shell, especially the fine tuberculation, makes up for that.

 As with all of my fossils, this specimen is accompanied by a signed certificate of authenticity.